Western Pennsylvania Products Liability Lawyers Advocate for You

 Speak with a knowledgeable Pittsburgh products liability attorney

-If you or a loved one has been injured due to a defective product, speak with the compassionate personal injury attorneys at Bowers & Fawcett, LLC immediately.
+If you or a loved one has been injured due to a defective product, speak with the compassionate personal injury attorneys at Bowers Fawcett & Hurst, LLC immediately.
 We offer free initial consultations, and you don’t pay any attorney fees unless we recover for you.
 Give us a call at 724-266-0290 or contact us online to get started.